Skip to content

 Add the CidrBlock property to your VPC

-Select the Tutorial Network VPC component.
+On the Gird, click into the Tutorial Network VPC Component.

 Set the CidrBlock property to 10.0.0.0/24.